-Ukrainian nationals can additionally benefit from training conducted by centres for social integration (Article 24a of Act from 12 March 2022 on assistance to Ukrainian nationals).
-Additional funds for teaching Ukrainian nationals Polish language were provided by the Act of 8 June 2022 amending the Act on Assistance to Ukrainian Nationals and other acts that entered into force on 1 July 2022.
+Ukrainian nationals and other categories of persons to whom the Act on Assistance to Ukrainian nationals applies can additionally benefit from training conducted by centres for social integration (Article 24a of Act from 12 March 2022 on assistance to Ukrainian nationals).
+Additional funds for teaching Polish language were provided by the Act of 8 June 2022 amending the Act on Assistance to Ukrainian Nationals and certain other acts that entered into force on 1 July 2022.